SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Forming-and-Joining/Zigbee-Hands-on-Forming-Joining.md

 In this hands-on, the Switch is the device that will join the network created and opened by the Light.
 However, the procedure to create and form the network is described in the [next module](../Zigbee-Hands-on-Sending-OnOff-Commands/Zigbee-Hands-on-Sending-OnOff-Commands.md).
 Creating the project and configuration is similar to the Light application.
 The Switch application is also based on the "ZigBeeMinimal" sample application, therefore:
-1. Repeat the step 1-4 of [Create Light application](#2-create-light-application), except name the project to "Zigbee_Switch_ZR".
+1. Repeat the step 1-4 of [Create Light application](#2-create-light-application), except name the project to "Zigbee_Switch_ZED".
 2. Open the .slcp file of the project.
- - Go to  Configuration Tools  tab, open the Zigbee Cluster Configurator and choose HA On/Off Switch(0x0000) device template.
+ - Go to  Configuration Tools  tab, open the ZCL Advanced Platform (ZAP) and choose HA On/Off Light Switch(0x0103) device template.
 Install the clusters that have a yellow warning sign.
 The Enabled Clusters filter can be used to identify the required clusters easily.
+ - Go to the Pro Leaf Stack and click Install.
+Note it will ask if you want to replace the Pro Stack component with the Pro Leaf Stack.
+Click OK.
- - Go to Software Components tab and search for Zigbee Device Config select the Router device type from the dropdown menu.
+ - Go to Software Components tab and search for Zigbee Device Config select the End device type from the dropdown menu.
   - Go to Software Components tab and double check the below components are installed:
    - Debug Print
    - CLI: Command Line Interface
    - CLI: CLI Core Components.
    - Network Steering.
    - Update TC Link Key.
-   - Install code library.

 The major difference between the Light application and Switch application is the selection of the network related components.
 Let's have a closer look at the enabled components.

+​ •The **Device Config: End Device** This configured the Zigbee Device to be an End Device.
+Furthermore, the Pro Leaf Stack is the Zigbee Stack used for an End Device and does not include router specific components like the routing table and neighbor table.

 ​ •The **Network Steering** component serves to discover the existing networks on the enabled channels.
 The device issues a Beacon Request message and listens to the responses.
 If the Beacon response (from ZC or ZR) is received with "permit association" flag set, the device starts the joining process for the network, otherwise continue the scanning.
 Please see the Table 5.1 below for the recommended and required components.

 ​ •The **Update TC Link Key** is used to request new APS Link Key from the Trust Center.
 It should be installed since the Light (Trust Center) has the Security Link Keys Library.

-​ •The **Install Code Library** provides an initial link key based upon an install code manufacturing token in the device.
-The key is hashed according to the ZigBee spec.
 Summarized the above, the following table presents the affected plugins on the Switch (Router) node.

 Table 4-1 presents the affected plugins on the Switch (Router) node.